slier81/vagrant-lamp/README.md

 -----------------
 * Ubuntu 14.04 64-bit
 * Apache 2
-* PHP 5.5
+* PHP 5.5 (xdebug preconfigured, worked out of the box)
+* Composer
 * MySQL 5.5
+* Mailcatcher (preconfigured, worked out of the box)

 We are using the base Ubuntu 14.04 box from Vagrant.
 If you don't already have it downloaded the Vagrantfile has been configured to do it for you.
 This only has to be done once for each account on your host computer.

-The web root is located in the project directory at `htdocs` and you can install your files there
+The web root is located in the project directory at `www` and you can install your files there

 And like any other vagrant file you have SSH access with